Courtney Davis, ESMT

 Courtney is a lifelong horsewoman and grew up in the Central Virginia horse scene.
 She spent her time on a variety of horses and disciplines, and her favorite came to be the Thoroughbreds her father trained to race, and the Arabians her mother brought her up on.
 When she's not riding, she can usually be found with her nose in a sci-fi epic (Brent Weeks, Brandon Sanderson, Melissa McPhail), mashing buttons on XBox (The Witcher, Assassin's Creed, Mass Effect), or binging on Netflix.

 Her bodywork journey started in 2013 while working at Eagle Point Farm in Ashland, VA.
 A certification from Equissage was followed by years of honing her craft on race-, show, and pleasure horses before delving into the wide world of myofascial release in 2019.
 An in depth, intensive 10 day myofascial release class from the EquiLearn Institute and Ruth Mitchell-Golladay in Maryland followed in summer of 2020.
-October 2024 will bring a long awaited CranioSacral Therapy certification.
+She completed level 1 craniosacral therapy classes in October 2024 at the EquiLearn Institute in Maryland with Dr Sandra Howlett, and October 2025 will see her completing level 2.

 Kinesiology taping has been a modality used frequently in humans, and in the past few years has made the leap over to the equine world thanks to brands like Equi-Tape and RockTape developing products with adhesive more likely to stick to the equine coat.
 Courtney primarily uses RockTape and Hestaband, a brand developed by renowned international equine therapist, Christa Veinotte in Nova Scotia, Canada.